 I think you’ll see that most all of the habits to improve mental health also apply to good heart health and overall wellness.
 So let’s seriously consider incorporating these habits into our lives!

 Final Thoughts: Habits to Improve Mental Health, Sleep Quality, and Heart Health

 I am an advocate for do better, be better, try harder, and work toward progress, not perfection!
 In any article I write, I provide ideas and information to help us all work toward progress, not perfection.
 Myself included.

 I am also a firm believer in “it’s okay to not be okay” and encourage you to always feel your emotions rather than ignore them.
 This is part of the process of being OKAY!
 No one is perfect.
 So please always give yourself grace and just do the best you can do in whatever aspect of life you are working on!

 I hope I’ve given you tips to improve your mental health, as well as some valuable information about how sleep deprivation affects your mental and physical health.
-It was certainly something I had not considered in the past!
+It was certainly something I had not considered in the past.
 That’s why I wanted to share it with you!

 Sleep will even help us function better when we are not “okay” and help us deal with our emotions much better!